sipgate-io/sipgateio-node/README.md

 async function getFaxStatus(sessionId: string): Promise<FaxStatusType>;
 ```

-The `send` function allows you to send a fax by passing the following fields:
+The `send` function allows you to send a fax by passing an object with the following fields:

 ```typescript
 interface Fax {